ChurchApps/LessonsScreen/README.md

 1. Make sure the environment variables point to the production servers in EnvironmentHelper.ts
 2. Increment the version number in android/app/build.gradle
-3. Run 'cd android' followed by 'gradlew bundleRelease' to produce the release bundle.
+3. Run `cd android` followed by `gradlew bundleRelease` to produce the release bundle.
 (If fails, File->Invalidate Caches in Android Studio)
-4. Run 'cd..' followed by 'react-native run-android --variant=release' to generate an apk file.
+4. Run `cd..` followed by `react-native run-android --variant=release` to generate an apk file.
 You can close the node window when it completes.
-5. The apk file is located at 'android/app/build/outputs/apk/release/app-release.apk'.
+5. The apk file is located at `android/app/build/outputs/apk/release/app-release.apk`.
 Publish it to the Amazon and Google Play stores.

 ## Codepush release

 1. Update version number in package.json
-2. Run 'appcenter codepush release-react -a Live-Church-Solutions/LessonsScreen -d Production'
+2. Run `appcenter codepush release-react -a Live-Church-Solutions/LessonsScreen -d Production`

 # Testing on Windows